Shashank-Vaibhav/Shashank-Vaibhav/README.md

 ---

 ### 🌍 **Seismic-XR: Simulating and Visualizing Seismic Ground Motions in Mixed Reality**
-> In this project, we developed an interactive mixed reality experience to visualize seismic wave ground motion and its velocity model.
-This immersive approach enhances understanding and provides a comprehensive perspective on the impact of seismic activity over large areas, aiding in both research and education using **SPECFEM3D**, **Unity**, and **QGIS**.
+> In this project, we developed an interactive mixed reality experience to visualize seismic wave ground motion and its velocity model of Himalayan Region.
+This immersive approach enhances understanding and provides a comprehensive perspective on the impact of seismic activity over large areas, aiding in both research and education, using **SPECFEM3D**, **Unity**, and **QGIS**.

 #### ✨ **Core Features**
 ##### 🚀 **High-Resolution Topography Models of Himalayan region with USGS and SRTM data**